michaelkeeling/saturn2017-architecture-functional-workshop/position-papers/questions-about-the-functional-frontier-michael-keeling.md

 ## Position for Workshop

-I had initially started this position paper with a significantly strong statement about what _functional architecture_ means to me.
-As a re-read that statement I began to realize that I really don't have a clue.
-Instead of making a bold assertion that I can't back up, I will instead ask some questions that I'd like to discuss during the workshop.
+I had initially started this position paper with a quite strong statement about what _functional architecture_ means to me.
+As I re-read that statement I realized that I really don't have a clue.
+Instead of making a bold assertion that I can't back up, I will instead ask some questions that I think might be interesting to discuss during the workshop.

-* Does _functional architecture_ refer to a collection of patterns, tactics, a design philosophy, all of these things?
+* What do we really mean by _functional architecture_?
+Is it a collection of patterns, tactics, a design philosophy, all of these things?
 * What quality attributes do we care about when we choose functional architecture patterns / tactics / philosophy?
 * What quality attributes are in tension with functional architecture?